 5-6 strawberries, frozen or fresh

 1.5 cup mangoes, frozen or fresh (about 2 medium yellow mangoes)

 (1/2) cup coconut milk, from the can (make sure to shake well before opening the can)

 Combine all ingredients in your blender and blend until smooth and creamy.
 Feel free to play with the ratios here.
 As a tip, I recommend using one of the fruit ingredients frozen only and using the other one fresh.
 The first time I made this I used frozen mango, and the next time, it was strawberries.
 Both items being frozen could be a lot of work for your blender not to mention rather cold for you!

 Spring is here and in full swing now, and it’s awesome!
-The time of year we can finally have the backdoor open (it’s still a little cold for that but we do it anyway), and the little kid and I went for our first run/ride yesterday…I run and she rides her bike beside me.
-This is one of my favorite things about being a mom, and favorite things about spring.
+The time of year we can finally have the back door open (it’s still a little cold for that but we do it anyway), and the little kid and I went for our first run/ride yesterday…I run and she rides her bike beside me.
+This is one of my favorite things about being a mom, and favourite things about spring.